Looking for some new ideas to re-energise your team? Whether it's at the start of a new year or ahead of a new project, check out these 9 tactics...

 2. Celebrate Success

-A new year is the perfect time to build on the successes of the previous year.
-Take some time to summarise everything the team achieved during the previous year in a ‘thank you’ email to the team, then describe plans for the year ahead to build on this.
+Take some time to summarise everything the team has achieved in a ‘thank you’ email to the team, then describe plans for the year ahead or next project to build on this.
 Go out for a team breakfast or lunch to mark the occasion and to show the team you genuinely appreciate their work.

 3. Organise Team Building

 Getting people out of their usual environment to do something totally different – where job descriptions don’t matter – is a great way to infuse a team with renewed energy.
 Plan for team building days throughout the year to have various touch points where engagement is guaranteed.
 Working hard to create a positive team dynamic within each team is important, but employees should also have close relationships with the rest of the business too.
 Getting together for a company away day is crucial to engage every person in the business and make them aware what role everyone has to play.

 Don’t underestimate how your mood in the office affects others.
 Even if you’re having a tough day or if it’s a difficult time for the company, find the positives in all situations and share these with the team.
 If you demonstrate a positive attitude and remain motivated, this will have a knock-on effect on how the team feels.

 Talk with team members about new ideas they would like to try, or alternative ways they could complete their ongoing tasks.
 Making employees an active part of how their job can be fulfilled is a great way to show people their input is valued and that they have some control over their working lives.

 Aside from the main tasks employees have to accomplish in their roles, take notice of what staff members seem particularly passionate about.
 If it’s something they don’t get much of an opportunity to do in the workplace, see if there’s a way to get them involved in something that really excites them.
 Whether it’s social media, project management or organising a five-a-side football league, allowing employees to bring their own personalities into the workplace can be energising both for the individual and the business.